 Stage 3: Topic Exploration

 What is This?
 The key word here is exploration.
-Your purpose here is to learn enough about your general topic that you can choose a specific focus in the next stage.
+Your purpose in this stage is to learn enough about your general topic that you can choose a specific focus in the next stage.
 If you are researching a topic that is new to you, you’ll want to get some general background information on it.
 Even if you already know a lot about your topic, you should find out what sources are available to extend your knowledge.
 You don’t need to gather a lot of specific details yet, just learn the general concepts and ideas.

 What Should I Expect?
 There’s no sugarcoating it: This is often the most difficult part of the process.
 Since you are exploring unknown territory, it makes sense for you to feel lost.
 You may have difficulty finding information, and some of the information you find may be hard to understand.
 Some of it may even contradict what you already know or what other sources say.

 What Should I Do?
 It’s OK to freak out, just don’t give up.
 Here are some suggestions to help you get through it: